Vibe-Creative-Marketing/centraltucsonhomeservices/site/content/about-local-services/_index.md

   - name: "Bennie Brown"
     position: "Partner"
     text: >
       Hi, I’m Bennie, a partner with CTHS.
 I grew up in Tucson, went to Mountain View High School, and graduated from the University of Arizona.
-I am a CPA with ASARCO and am married with 2 kids.
+I am an auditing manager with ASARCO and am married with 2 kids.
       I love working out and figuring out how to save money!
       We are here to help you in any way we can.
     imageS: https://vibecdn.azureedge.net/cths/bennie-brown-500.jpg